Field Manual · AI in DAM

 4. Structure Metadata for AI Validation

-AI depends on well-organised metadata.
-To enable accurate monitoring: Define mandatory rights fields (e.g., “Licence Expiry,” “Usage Territory,” “Talent Release”).
-Create standardised values for licence types (royalty-free, exclusive, internal use).
+AI depends on well-organized metadata.
+To enable accurate monitoring: Define mandatory rights fields (e.g., “License Expiry,” “Usage Territory,” “Talent Release”).
+Create standardized values for license types (royalty-free, exclusive, internal use).
 Ensure assets include creator, source, and usage notes.
 Link contracts or release forms directly in the DAM.
 The clearer the data, the easier it is for AI to verify and automate compliance checks.

 Integrate AI-driven workflows to manage rights automatically: Trigger alerts when assets near expiration.
 Automatically restrict download access after expiry.
 Route flagged assets to compliance reviewers.
 Archive or watermark expired materials.
 Automation ensures compliance actions occur on time—without human oversight gaps.